ArielBritezDiaz/ArielBritezDiaz/README.md

 ### <a href="https://github.com/ArielBritezDiaz/CMF_Engines" target="_blank">CMF Engines</a>
 An e-commerce focused on collectible vehicles, covering cars, motorcycles, and Formula One.\
 This project was done in a team.

+### <a href="https://github.com/ArielBritezDiaz/blockchain_flit" target="_blank">Blockchain Flit</a>
+A cryptocurrency called 'Flitcoin' developed with Solidity, along with the blockchain and the coin developed with Python.
+CMF Engines: An e-commerce oriented towards collectible cars, motorcycles, and Formula cars, developed with PHP for the Backend.

 ## Languages - Frameworks - Tools
 <div align="center">